SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Methods/BeginAndEndUpdate/README.md

 #BeginUpdate and EndUpdate Method

-This sample demonstrate how to use BeginUpdate and EndUpdate.
-In that sample multiple properties updated using BeginUpdate and EndUpdate.
+This sample demonstrates how to use the BeginUpdate and EndUpdate.
+In this sample, multiple properties are updated using the BeginUpdate and EndUpdate.

 ## Prerequisites